Noch Fragen? Kontaktiere Sie uns!Wir sind bemüht innerhalb eines Werktages zu antworten.

 Please contact the responsible authority of your home country for further information on entry regulations (especially in case off lost/substitute documents).

-The Netherlands is one of the EU countries whose national currency is the euro.
+The currency in the Netherlands is the Euro.
 There is no restriction on the amount of money that may be brought into the country.
 Travellers cheques are also accepted throughout the Netherlands however, it is advisable to bring travellers cheques in euros to avoid exchange fees.